nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Format: `clear /e [/a]`

-> An `/a` optional flag will request dowat to clear all events.
+> An `/a` optional flag will request the TaskBook to clear all events.

 Examples:
 * `clear /e` <br>